-We launched initial studies into better understanding designers’ ways ot exploring and describing fabric and how to crowdsource descriptions.
+We launched initial studies into better understanding designers’ ways to exploring and describing fabric and how to crowdsource descriptions.
 Then I designed and evaluated a fabric exploration system that both shows images and video of the material, and user-generated descriptors that can significantly improve shopping systems broadly.

-Sustainably building of a Lightsaber during Crisis
+Sustainably building a Lightsaber during Crisis

 The pandemic showed us the large gaps of technology and internet access across social-economic groups, from people working out of a car due to unreliable home internet, to students frantically buying a new laptops needed for class.

 As an educator, I am keenly aware of students’ limited access to 3D printers, laser cutters among others.

 This project is a series of trial and error, with the challenge of using inexpensive and accessible tools and methods.
 I also saved a lightsaber toy from the trash, giving it more awesome power and championing sustainability through reuse.

 This build and resulting tutorial won Make Media & Nvidia’s May the 4th Maker Challenge.
 Here’s the award-winning submission and tutorial.

 We explored how fabric, a commonplace medium, can be used as a 3D input device to design surfaces, more specifically costume and garment design.

 The below video highlights an early version of the system,and shows a sketch of how interacting with fabric could look like, and how we can use it for design.